What is SMAC (social, mobile, analytics and cloud)?

 The technologies under the SMAC umbrella are as follows:

-- Social: Social media platforms such as Twitter, Facebook, Instagram and Snapchat have provided businesses with new ways to reach, interact with, target and acquire customers.
+- Social.
+Social media platforms, such as X (formerly known as Twitter), Facebook, Instagram and Snapchat, have provided businesses with new ways to reach, interact with, target and acquire customers.
 It has given rise to new job titles such as social media influencer or digital influencer, new marketing tactics such as viral marketing campaigns, and new data sources such as likes, reposts, hashtags and network connections.

-- Mobile: Mobile technologies and platforms such as the iPhone and the iPad, have changed the way people communicate, shop and work.
+- Mobile.
+Mobile technologies and platforms, such as the iPhone and iPad, have changed the way people communicate, shop and work.
 The introduction of connected devices and wearable devices, both of which rely on cheap sensors to generate and transmit data, are the basis for new business models and new services offered to customers.

-- Analytics: Data analytics allows businesses to understand how, when and where people consume certain goods and services.
-It is also used as a predictive indicator for future customer behavior as well as when physical assets, such as parts of a jet engines, will experience degradation.
+- Analytics.
+Data analytics enables businesses to understand how, when and where people consume certain goods and services.
+It is also used as a predictive indicator for future customer behavior, as well as when physical assets, such as parts of a jet engine, will experience degradation.
 As the cost for processing power and storage decreased, analytics became a top priority for companies.
-The open source project Apache Hadoop ushered in a new era of analytics called big data.
+The open source project Hadoop ushered in a new era of analytics called big data.

-While each of the four technologies can affect a business individually, their convergence is proving to be a disruptive force that is transforming businesses and creating entirely new business models for service providers.
+While each of the four technologies can affect a business individually, their convergence can be a disruptive force that transforms businesses and creates entirely new business models for service providers.

-The International Data Corporation (IDC) refers to SMAC as "the third platform."
+The research firm IDC referred to SMAC as "the third platform."
 The first platform was the mainframe, which began in the late 1950s and continues today.
-The second platform was the client/server model, a concept central to the role of networking where one program requests a service or resource from another program.
-The third platform is SMAC, a combination of "technology enablers that allow businesses to accelerate their digital transformation," according to the IDC eBook The Tools Needed to Build a Digitally Native Enterprise.
-The third platform is accelerated by six innovative technologies including augmented and virtual reality, AI systems and robotics, according to IDC.
+The second platform was the client-server model, a concept central to the role of networking where one program requests a service or resource from another program.
+The third platform is SMAC, a combination of "technology enablers that allow businesses to accelerate their digital transformation," according to the 2017 IDC e-book, Preparing for the Digital Transformation Economy: The Tools Needed to Build a Digitally Native Enterprise.
+The third platform is accelerated by six innovative technologies: augmented reality and virtual reality, cognitive and artificial intelligence, internet of things (IoT), next-generation security, 3D printing and robotics, according to IDC.

-And some refer to SMAC as the fifth wave of computing.
-The first wave was the mainframe, the second was the personal computer and so on.
-The core idea is that technology innovation doesn't dismantle an already-established IT architecture; instead, they are cumulative with new technologies built on the wave before it.
+Some refer to SMAC as the fifth wave of computing.
+The first wave was the mainframe, the second was the PC and so on.
+The core idea is that technology innovation doesn't dismantle an already-established IT architecture; instead, it is cumulative with new technologies built on the wave before it.
 SMAC is no different.